enclustra/meta-enclustra-socfpga/README.md

 ### Reading Serial Number of Module

-The serial number of the module can be read by following command:
+On modules equipped with a ATSHA204a EEPROM, the serial number can be read by following command:

     cat /sys/bus/i2c/devices/1-0064/serial